 100-Year Flood Plain: According to the Engineer, approximately 400 acres of land within the District are located within the 100-year flood plain as designated by the most recent Federal Emergency Management Agency ("FEMA") Flood Insurance Rate Map dated April 2, 2014.
 Fill has been placed on a majority of the land in the flood plain, including the lots in Quiet Cove, Silent Manor and Crown Garden subdivisions, to remove such land from the flood plain.
-By four Letters of Map Revision for Fill ("LOMR-F") dated November 19, 2013, November 25, 2014, April 6, 2015 and December 30, 2015 and a Letter of Final Determination for the Letter of Map Revision ("LOMR") dated April 29, 2016, approximately 171 acres have been removed from the 100 year flood plain designation.
-Currently, the District has approximately 229 acres of land in the floodplain, of which approximately 8 are developable.
-Cherokee has contracted with the District Engineer to prepare the additional LOMR-F which will remove the remaining 8 developable acres from the floodplain.
+By five Letters of Map Revision for Fill ("LOMR-F") dated November 19, 2013, November 25, 2014, April 6, 2015, December 30, 2015 and August 18, 2017 and a Letter of Final Determination for the Letter of Map Revision ("LOMR") dated April 29, 2016, approximately 179 acres have been removed from the 100 year flood plain designation.
+Currently, the District has approximately 221 acres of land in the floodplain.
 See "RISK FACTORS - Acts of Nature; Hurricane Harvey."